 Similar to eating a healthy diet, being fit and exercising regularly attracts praise and admiration in our society.
 All too often, however, these lifestyle changes can shift from being mindful, balanced, and healthy to being all-consuming, obsessive, and harmful.

 It is important to understand the intent or motivation to exercise.
 Exercise that is completed to focus on altering weight, and shape, or “burning calories” might be of concern.
 Instead, ideally one would focus on the benefits that come with exercise such as improved energy, mood, and sleep.
 Exercise should be enjoyable and energizing, not completely exhausting or painful.
 In a healthy relationship with exercise an individual should be able to vary the intensity of workouts, meaning that training can occur at a lower intensity some of the time and more intensely at others.
 Someone who is compulsively exercising may only know and exhibit one gear—high intensity, or near maximum effort—during workouts.
 They may struggle with a fierce adherence to rigid exercise routines, whereas those who exercise mindfully, can be more flexible.
 For example, if it’s cold and raining outside, a balanced exerciser may decide to skip a run and opt for a cup of tea and a good book by the fire.
+They might feel bummed they missed their workout, but okay to have some downtime.
 Conversely, a compulsive exerciser will go out in the cold and rain, perhaps in the early morning hours when it’s still dark out, to run miles and miles anyway.
 While following a balanced diet, an individual who exercises moderately will often see incremental performance gains, whereas an individual who exercises compulsively will likely experience a decline in performance over time.

 Signs That You Have a Balanced Relationship to Exercise